Be the Barbecue MVP This Summer: Grilling Tips from Wildfire

 Become a master griller for your friends and family

 Everybody knows that summertime is peak grilling season.
-Whether you’re firing up skirt steak or putting some nice grill marks on a salmon filet, Executive Chef/Partner Joe Decker of Wildfire has grilling pointers that will serve you well all summer long.
+Whether you’re firing up skirt steak or putting some nice grill marks on a salmon filet, Executive Chef/Partner Joe Decker of Wildfire has grilling tips that will serve you well all summer long.

 10 Grilling Tips from Executive Chef/Partner Joe Decker

 - Make sure that the grill is cleaned well with a metal brush and the grates are hot before beginning cooking

 - Maintain a hot part of the grill for searing and a cooler part for slower cooking.

 - Bring proteins out at room temperature before grilling.